pawurb/node-postgres-wiki/pg.md

 ### end(_optional string_ poolKey)

 Disconnects all clients within a pool if _poolKey_ is provided, or disconnects all clients in all pools.
 Not very clean and can potentially interrupt query executions.
 Primarily used during testing to allow the node process to shutdown after all the tests are executed.
 I'm currently evaluating routes for cleaning up and shutting down client pools as gracefully as possible.

+## pg.defaults

+The __pg__ object has a set of defaults.

+### pg.defaults.user

+The default user to use when connecting via tcp sockets (md5 or plaintext) if a user is not provided to the individual __Client__ instance.
+Default value is `process.env.USER`

+### pg.defaults.password

+The default password to use when connecting via tcp sockets (md5 or plaintext) if a password is not provided to the individual __Client__ instance and PostgreSQL server requires a password.
+Default value is `null`

+#### pg.defaults.host

+The default host if a host is not provided to the individual __Client__ instance.
+Can be a domain name, ip address, or path to unix socket folder.
+Default value is `null`

+### pg.defaults.port

+The default port if a port is not provided to the individual __Client__ instance.
+In the case of a unix socket, the port becomes the extension to the socket file.
+Default value is `5432`

+### pg.defaults.database

+The default database to use if a database is not provided to the individual __Client__ instance.
+Default value is `process.env.USER`

+### pg.defaults.poolSize

+Number of unique __Client__ objects to maintain in the pool.
+If this value is set to 0, pooling will be disabled and pg#connect will always return a new client.